-Stellaris is a lot of fun but starting a new empire as a beginner can be overwhelming.
+Stellaris is a lot of fun, espeicially with the new Overlord DLC. but starting a new empire as a beginner can be overwhelming.
 Stellaris is a very fluid game that can take many directions, but these basic steps should apply to almost any early game of Stellaris.
 Sticking to some basics makes your first couple of games a little easier.
+You can also read a 2022 review here.

 Stellaris basics are exploring quickly with at least two Science Ships.
 Claiming systems using Influence and construction ships.
 Colonizing planets.
 Playing nice at first.
 Emphasizing technology and economy in the beginning.
 Build up your military slowly until hostiles are uncovered.